TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/ast-spacemobile-books-more-spacex-rides-months-after-canceling-soyuz-reservation/" >🔗</a> **[SpaceNews]** AST SpaceMobile books more SpaceX rides months after canceling Soyuz reservation
 - <a href="https://spaceflightnow.com/2022/03/11/boeing-starliner-test-flight-next-on-ulas-launch-schedule/" >🔗</a> **[Spaceflight Now]** Boeing Starliner test flight next on ULA’s launch schedule
 - <a href="https://arstechnica.com/science/2022/03/after-two-weeks-of-war-the-international-space-station-flies-on/" >🔗</a> **[Arstechnica]** No, Russia has not threatened to leave an American astronaut behind in space
 - <a href="https://www.teslarati.com/spacex-ast-spacemobile-bluebird-launch-contract/" >🔗</a> **[Teslarati]** SpaceX to launch AST SpaceMobile’s first space-based cell towers
 - <a href="https://spacenews.com/china-to-open-space-station-to-commercial-activity/" >🔗</a> **[SpaceNews]** China to open space station to commercial activity
-- <a href="https://arstechnica.com/science/2022/03/rocket-report-ariane-6-workers-are-hyperstressed-spacex-retort-to-rogozin/" >🔗</a> **[Arstechnica]** Rocket Report: Ariane 6 workers are “hyperstressed,” SpaceX retort to Rogozin

 ### Launch-related News 🚀